Vcarmelli/Vcarmelli/README.md

 #### 👩‍💻 I'm Vash from Philippines!
 - 🔭 I’m a Computer Science Student in Technological University of the Philippines - Manila
-- 📚 I'm currently learning any language
+- 📚 I'm currently learning C# with ASP.NET
-- ⚡ I want to explore cloud computing</p>
+- ⚡ I want to explore cloud computing

 ###